-While San Francisco is also in zone 10a, its summer temperatures are lower than those found in more southern cities.
+While San Francisco is also in zone 10a, its summer temperatures are lower than those in more southern cities.
 Therefore, some types of peonies can grow well in The Golden City.

 Some types of peonies can also grow well in California cities, including Sacramento, Fresno, San Jose, and Chico.

 Before you grow peonies in California, you should determine your hardiness zone.
 If it is 8 or above, you must choose peony varieties well-suited for warmer temperatures.